ratatui/ratatui-website/src/how-to/features.md

 As ratatui grows and evolves, this list may change, so make sure to check the [main repo](./https://github.com/ratatui-org/ratatui) if you are unsure.

-### Backend Selection
+## Backend Selection

-See [Choosing a Backend](./choosing-a-backend.md) for more information.
+See [How to Choose a Backend](./choose-a-backend.md) for more information.
 However, for most cases, the default `crossterm` backend is enough.

 ```console